20 Unique Things to do in Chiang Mai

 Getting to Chiang Mai

-Chiang Mai is located about 700 kilometers north of Bangkok.
-The easiest way to organize a trip to Chiang Mai is by plane from Bangkok.
-Cheap domestic flights can be found online e.g. at Skyscanner.
-Another way to get to Chiang Mai is by night bus from Bangkok or as already mentioned by train.
+The easiest way to get to Chiang Mai is for sure by plane from Bangkok.
+Cheap domestic flights can be found online at 12go.asia.

-The various transfer options to Chiang Mai, including departure times and prices, can be easily and conveniently found online at 12go.asia.
+Tip: The various transfer options to Chiang Mai including departure times can be easily and conveniently booked online at 12go.asia.

 Where to stay in Chiang Mai